 FOAL's strategy is not really about implementing the Spanish model at all in Latin America.
 In fact, its rationale is to contribute to the development of joint work; to put its knowledge and resources at their service to prompt a real and effective improvement of the rights of people with visual disabilities.
 For this, however, FOAL is aware that it is necessary to have a strong and consolidated associative movement, with a structure that allows for an efficient and quick response to the most urgent needs.
-Hence, for FOAL creating a solid and cohesive associative network is a priority goal.
+Hence, FOAL identifies the creation of a solid and cohesive associative network as a priority objective.

-FOAL is aware that the better organized the disability movement is, the greater its capacity to intervene in questions regarding policies that contribute to improving the rights of people with visual impairment and, consequently, the improvement of their quality of life.
-Thus, it proposes initiatives (including legislative initiatives) and solutions, prompting their participation in full in all life contexts.
+FOAL knows that the better organized the associative movement is, the bigger its capacity to intervene will be regarding the policies that contribute to improve the rights of people with visual disabilities and subsequently, the improvement of their quality of life.
+Thus, it proposes initiatives (even legislative) and solutions, prompting their participation in full within all life contexts.

 In this regard, FOL has a symbiotic and collaborative relationship with the Latin American Blind Union.
-ULAC is an international organization representing and advocating for the interests of people with visual disabilities, and signifying therefore a catalyst for the whole associative network.
-These two institutions join efforts to make the disability social sector more capable, more efficient and more operational.
+ULAC constitutes an international organization representing and advocating for the interests of people with visual disabilities, and signifying therefore a catalyst for the whole associative network.
+These two institutions join efforts to make the disability social sector more able, more efficient and operational.
 The activities and initiatives committed to the strengthening of the movement are:

-• Joint work for the unification of the typhlological movement in Latin American countries, promoting the emergence and development of organizations for and of the blind at national level;

-- Fostering equal opportunities and full participation in order to achieve the integral development of people with low vision; - Encouraging self-esteem and self-confidence among people with visual disabilities, and promoting the development of their personalities and their personal fulfilment so that they can be protagonists within their own communities; - Promoting the adoption of and compliance with legislation that eliminates all kinds of discrimination such as active/passive discrimination, and which may contribute to achieving equal opportunities and social integration; - Advocating on an ongoing basis for the respect and defence of the human rights of people with visual disabilities.
+- Joint work for the unification of the tiflological movement in the Latin American countries, promoting the emergence and development of organizations for and of the blind at the national level. - Stimulation of equal opportunities and full participation, in order to achieve the integral development of people with visual disabilities. - Encourage self-esteem and self-trust among people with visual disabilities, and promote the development of their personalities and their personal fulfilment so that they can be protagonists within their own communities. - To promote the adoption and compliance with legislation that eliminates all kinds of discrimination such as active/passive discrimination, and which may contribute to achieve equal opportunities and social integration. - To constantly advocate for the respect and defence of the human rights of people with visual disabilities.